 - specific learning difficulties, for example dyslexia

-We provide a range of services, including a variety of dyslexia and other disability-related guidance for all new and current students, staff and parents.
+Our team provides a range of services, including a variety of dyslexia and other disability-related guidance for all new and current students, staff and parents.

 If you are a member of staff and require similar disability-related guidance and support associated with your workplace, GOV.UK provides information about Access to Work.
 Alternatively, a useful step-by-step guide is available for employees and employers at Your Access to Work.